 For the other drillings, there are only two sizes of holes to work with, 1/4 and 3/8 (6mm & 10mm).
 Drill out holes for pins C and D to 3/8 (10mm).

 Test the hole size using the 3/8 bolts to ensure that they fit ok.
 Sometimes if your 4×2 timber is a little green the bolts may be too tight, in this case just open them up a little with the next size drill bit in your drilling kit.
 Once all your holes are drilled we can move on to the round discs.

 Cutting The Round Discs

-Cut the round discs using a hole saw.
+Cut the round discs using a hole saw and a benchtop drill press.
 For the large size, you can do this using a jigsaw if you take your time.
 Using a jigsaw to cut 3-inch rounds isn’t that difficult but you may need to round off some areas using a wood rasp or low grit sandpaper.